Skip to Content

 This is another famous white grape variety in Germany, discovered by Herman Müller in 1882.
 He came up with these categories of wines after a cross between the Riesling and Madeleine Royale grape varieties.

-Pinot Noir Précoce
+7. Pinot Noir Précoce

 Two Glasses of Pinot Noir

 Popularly known as Frühburgunder in some parts of Germany, this is another style of the famous Spätburgunder.
-However, the Frühburgunder variety is produced by achieving grapes ripeness earlier than those used in Spätburgunder production.
+However, the Frühburgunder variety is produced by achieving ripeness earlier than those used in Spätburgunder production.

-Eiswein
+8. Eiswein

-Silvaner
+9. Silvaner

-Wine Regions in Germany
+Germany’s Wine Regions

 Wine Grapes on a Vine

 While German beer has since become a predominant drink, Germany still produces substantial amounts of wine – especially for export.
 In total, there are 13 official German wine-producing regions across the country.
+So, which are they?
+Let’s break them down.

 Mosel

+Mosel is the most famous wine-producing region in East Germany, on the southern edge of the Eifel Mountains.
 The region stretches from Koblenz down to Trier and is known for its steep vineyards and slate-laden soil, which results in grapes with high sugar levels.
-Mosel is also referred to as Mittelmosel and lies in the state of Rhineland-Palatinate, which borders Luxembourg and France.

-In addition to white wines made from Riesling grapes, there are also red wines produced in Mosel.
-If you’re visiting Germany, be sure to add a stop in Mosel to your itinerary to sample some of the region’s delicious wines!
+Mosel is also called Mittelmosel and lies in the state of Rhineland-Palatinate, which borders Luxembourg and France.
+In addition to Riesling grapes, red wines are produced in the Mosel region.
+If you’re visiting Germany, add a stop in Mosel to your itinerary to sample some of the region’s delicious wines!

 Rheinhessen (Rhenish Hesse)